 4. Connects the Program with the School Community.

-Sometimes self-contained students end up in their own bubble, cut off from the rest of a school campus.
+Sometimes self-contained students end up in their own bubble, cut off from the rest of the school campus.
 Granted, opportunities to commingle do come up, but they are the anomaly and not the norm.
 Being out in the school community, interacting with peers and adults, and even being seen can all provide meaningful connections to the surrounding community.
 This also helps non-disabled peers and unfamiliar staff develop a relationship that can translate beyond school walls.

 5. Highly Engaging.